dvessel/retroarch-shortcuts/README.md

 Process without fzf game selection.
-  --process-all       process all entries for a given playlist
+  --process-all       process all entries for a given playlist --process-existing  process entries for a given playlist that already exists in
+                      the output directory.

 Last argument should point to the directory where the shortcut.app will be created.
 Defaults to the current working directory.

 Set CPU architectures:
-  --force-arch        force the architecture to arm64 or x86_64 based on the core.
+  --force-arch        force the architecture to match the core.
+This independent
-                      Runs independently of Rosetta mode set for RetroArch.
+                      of Rosetta mode set for RetroArch.

 Custom templates:
   -t, --template      path/to/template-folder